A topic from the subject of Distillation in Chemistry.

 • It helps students to understand the chemistry of transition elements and their use in qualitative analysis.

-• The identification of transition metal ions based on their color and reaction products is useful in various fields, such as environmental monitoring, forensic analysis, and pharmaceutical industry.
+• The identification of transition metal ions based on their color and reaction products is useful in various fields, such as environmental monitoring, forensic analysis, and the pharmaceutical industry.

 Share on: